Kkevsterrr/gandrix/README.md

 Gandrix uses a genetic algorithm built on DEAP to evolve a "good" set of genes.
 The goal is to discover a set of genes that has high coverage (it "covers"/is mutated in a large number of cancer patients) with high exclusivity (there is low overlap between patients).

-Each individual in the population is a collection of genes of size $k$, and begins completely randomly initialized ($k$ random genes are uniformly sampled with replacement to create an individual *i*).
+Each individual in the population is a collection of genes of size *k*, and begins completely randomly initialized ($k$ random genes are uniformly sampled with replacement to create an individual *i*).
 When the algorith starts, an initial population  *P* (specified by the arguments) is spawned by creating |*P*| individuals.
+At each generation, every individual is mutated and undergoes crossover.
+These offspring are evaulated using a specified fitness function, and the best individuals survive.
+As generations continue, the individuals gradually converge to the best solution.
+At the conclusion of the algorithm, the "hall of fame" is printed to the user of the best individuals encountered through the life cycle of the algorithm.

+### Fitness functions
+In each generation, every individual is evaluated using a fitness function.
+This fitness function is the codification of  which gene sets are "good" or "bad".
+Two fitness functions are implemented in Gandrix ("dendrix" or "wext").
+The "dendrix" fitness function is a simple function: (set coverage) - (*C* * set overlap), where *C* is a constant (currently heuristically set as 3).
+The "wext" fitness function uses the approximation statistical test defined in the wext package, and is much slower to compute.
+This fitness function also rewards sets where each gene individually has exclusive high coverage (as opposed to one single high coverage gene and multiple small exclusive but low coverage genes).

+### Mutation & Crossover
+Mutation and crossover are independently applied to every individual with 40% probability (so it is possible that an individual undergo both mutation and crossover).
+The order of these operations is left to DEAP's default.
+If an individual is chosen to be mutated, each gene in that individual is replaced with a different randomly sampled gene with 25% probability.
+If an individual is chosen for crossover, it is mated with another individual uniformly by swapping genes (each gene is swapped with 50% probability).

+### Hall of Fame
+After each generation, every individual is evaluated against the best 10 individuals ever seen before.

 ## Examples